 04. Husqvarna 350BT – A Strong & Durable Backpack Blower

-The 4th one in my list of the most powerful leaf blower is the Husqvarna 350BT.
+Husqvarna 350BT is 4th on my list.
 Those people that’ll love their blower to give them company for an extended period, should check the Husqvarna 350BT out.
 Delivering a CFM count of 495 along with an airspeed of 180 MPH, this is a decently powered backpack blower that sells in terms of durability and longevity.

 Engine, CFM, MPH